 - 1968, graduated Metropolitan Police Training School, London, U.K.

 - 1967, graduated Metropolitan Police Cadet Corps, London, U.K.

-- Director, Board of Directors, the National Institute of Military Justice: The National Institute of Military Justice (NIMJ) is a District of Columbia nonprofit corporation organized in 1991 to advance the fair administration of military justice and foster improved public understanding of the military justice system.
+- President, the National Institute of Military Justice: The National Institute of Military Justice (NIMJ) is a District of Columbia nonprofit corporation organized in 1991 to advance the fair administration of military justice and foster improved public understanding of the military justice system.
 NIMJ is not a government agency.
 NIMJ's boards of directors and advisers include law professors, private practitioners, and other experts.

 - Former Director and life member, the Judge Advocates Association: The Judge Advocates Association is a national legal society that was organized in 1943.
 Membership includes active duty, reserve, and retired Judge Advocates from all services.
 The Judge Advocates Association is the only national professional legal organization exclusively dedicated to judge advocates and practitioners of military and veterans law.